jhanda/request-quote-renderer/README.md

 ## Requirements

+- Liferay Commerce 4.0.0

-- Liferay Commerce 3.0.0
+For Liferay Commerce 3.0.0 use [7.3-3.0 branch](https://github.com/jhanda/request-quote-renderer/tree/7.3-3.0)
 ## Installation

-- Download the `.jar` file in [releases](https://github.com/jhanda/request-quote-renderer/releases/tag/1.0.0) and deploy it into Liferay.
+- Download the `.jar` file in [releases](https://github.com/jhanda/request-quote-renderer/releases/tag/4.0.0) and deploy it into Liferay.

 or